 - Act III: After a smooth transition, invite the client to take advantage of the opportunity.
 If they say no, you start back at the first step and repeat the process until their answer changes.

 3 Popular Business Storytelling Techniques

 There are a number of tangible business storytelling techniques that can help make your story impactful.
-For now, let’s focus on four distinct storytelling techniques that will help turn these lofty approaches into real marketing tools.
+For now, let’s focus on three distinct storytelling techniques that will help turn these lofty approaches into real marketing tools.

 When it comes to effective storytelling techniques for business, visual storytelling is the broadest.
 Luckily, it adapts very well to modern mediums.
 You can tell stories through any of the following mediums:

 Benefits of Visual Storytelling